subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Software-Install-ONOS-Router-16A.md

     * port 1 is configured 192.168.10.101 and connected to an external router "peer 1" on vlan 100.
     * port 2 is configured 192.168.20.101 and connected to another external router "peer 2" on an untagged interface.
     * **port 3 is a dataplane interface that is used for a different purpose** -- connecting to the Quagga host that "speaks" the control protocols BGP, OSPF etc. See [here](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Router-16A#special-requirements-for-hardware-switches) for details.
-    * the switch also a management interface over which it connects to ONOS using OpenFlow 1.3
+    * the switch also has a management interface over which it connects to ONOS using OpenFlow 1.3

 It is possible to see all the instantiations as follows